Father, how does the earth praise You?

 it depends not on the circumstances of my existence

-it depends not on the wealth of my pocket
+it depends not on the wealth of my wallet

 But it is the response of my recognition of who God is